cuba-platform/ldap-addon/README.md

 After creating all required matching rules, it is possible to test them right from *LDAP Matching Rule Screen*.
 For this purpose, enter a user login in the corresponding field and click *Test Rules*.

-After that, the applied matching rules and roles are displayed in the corresponding tables.
-This functionality is useful if it is required to find out whether a rule was applied correctly.
+After that, the applied matching rules and roles are displayed in the corresponding tables and, also, the assigned access group is shown in the *Group* field.
+This functionality is useful if it is required to find out whether a rule is applied correctly.

 ## LDAP Log